 If you enjoy reading authors from different regions and have a wide variety in your collection, then show it!
 It’s nice to have all your Russian authors in one place and then Australian ones in another.
 That way, your home library will not only look well-organized but also professional.

 Bordio’s team uses this method all the time.
 Whenever we travel and work remotely, we bring back books that find a special place on our bookshelves.
+Mentioning this we also advise you to use software to manage remote employees and collaborative tools for remote working if you travel often and work remotely.

 #8 By publication date